 If it doesn’t seem like an emergency, start with your pediatrician or other primary care provider.
 The provider likely will ask you for more details about the symptoms and do a thorough physical examination.
 If the provider suspects the palpitations possibly are caused by an underlying heart issue, you may be referred to a pediatric cardiologist or arrhythmia specialist.

-To help the primary care provider or cardiologist sort out what might be going on with your child, consider these questions:
+To help the primary care provider or cardiologist sort out a child’s heart beating fast, consider these questions:

-- When was the first time the abnormally fast or irregular heartbeats were noticed?
+- When was the first time the child’s heart beating fast or irregularly was noticed?

 - How often (for example, once a week or twice in six months, etc.) and for how long (for example, seconds, minutes or longer) do these episodes seem to last?